Digital literacy: In education

-The switch to online learning has also brought about some concerns regarding learning effectiveness, exposure to cyber-risks and lack of socialization, prompting the need to implement changes to how students are able to learn much needed digital skills and develop digital literacy.
-As a response, the DQ (Digital Intelligence) Institute, designed a common framework for enhancing digital literacy, digital skills and digital readiness.
-Attention and focus was also brought on the development of digital literacy on higher education.
-An interesting fact discovered through the process of digital learning is those who were born as Generation Z (born between the years 1996 and 2000) are "natural skills of digital native learners".
-These young adults tend to have a higher acceptability on digital learning.
+The switch to online learning has brought about some concerns regarding learning effectiveness, exposure to cyber risks, and lack of socialization.
+These prompted the need to implement changes in how students can learn much-needed digital skills and develop digital literacy.
+As a response, the DQ (Digital Intelligence) Institute designed a common framework for enhancing digital literacy, digital skills, and digital readiness.
+Attention and focus was also brought to the development of digital literacy in higher education.

-A study in Spain measured the digital knowledge of 4883 teachers of all education levels over the last school years and found that their digital skills required further training to advance new learning models for the digital age.
-Training programs have been proposed favoring the joint framework of INTEF (Spanish acronym for National Institute of Educational Technologies and Teacher Training) as reference.
-Surveys taken in Spain, Italy and Ecuador asking questions related to local student's online learning experience, 86.16% of students in Italy said they felt less accommodated, following with 68.8% in Italy, and 17.39% in Ecuador.
+A study in Spain measured the digital knowledge of 4883 teachers of all education levels over recent school years and found that they needed further training to advance new learning models for the digital age.
+These programs were proposed using the joint framework.
+INTEF (National Institute of Educational Technologies and Teacher Training), as a reference.

-In Europe, the Digital Competence of Educators (DigCompEdu) developed a framework to address and promote the development of digital literacy.
-It is divided into six branches (professional engagement, digital sources resources, teaching and learning, assessment, empowering learners & facilitating learners’ digital competence).
-Moreover, the European Commission also developed the Digital Education Action Plan (2021-2027) which focuses on using the COVID-19 pandemic experience as a learning point, when technology is being used at a large scale for education, and being able to adapt the systems used for leaning and training towards the digital age.
-The framework is divided into two main strategic priorities: fostering the development of a high-performing digital education ecosystem and enhancing digital skills and competences for the digital transformation.
+In Europe, the Digital Competence of Educators (DigCompEdu), developed a framework to address and promote the development of digital literacy.
+It is divided into six branches: professional engagement, digital sources resources, teaching and learning, assessment, empowerment of learners, and the facilitation of learners' digital competence.
+The European Commission also developed the "Digital Education Action Plan", which focuses on using the COVID-19 pandemic experience to learn how technology is being used on a large scale for education and adapting the systems used for learning and training in the digital age.
+The framework is divided into two main strategic priorities: fostering the development of a high-performing digital education ecosystem and enhancing digital skills and competencies for digital transformation.

 Digital competences

-In 2013 the Open Universiteit Nederland release an article defining twelve digital competence areas.
-These areas are based on the knowledge and skills people have to acquire to be a literate person.
+In 2013 the Open Universiteit Nederland released an article defining twelve digital competence areas.
+These areas are based on the knowledge and skills people have to acquire to be digitally literate.